 25th - 26th November

-JROS will hold its annual coaching camp for M/W16’s at Hawkshead Youth Hostel in the Lake District.
+JROS held its annual coaching camp for M/W16’s at Hawkshead Youth Hostel in the Lake District.

 Generic information about Hawkshead

 In 1988 British Orienteering first organised a training weekend for M/W16’s based at Lakeside on the shores of Lake Windermere.

 Similar weekends had been organised at various locations, usually based on Youth Hostels, in late autumn but Lakeside was the ‘home’ of this training camp until 2010.

 In that year British Orienteering decided it was not able to organise such a weekend and so the Junior Regional Squads stepped in to take over its running.